Thor: Etymology

-Though Old Norse Þórr has only one syllable, it comes from an earlier Proto-Norse two-syllable form which can be reconstructed as *Þonarr (from an earlier *Þunaraz) and/or *Þunurr (from *Þunuraz), evidenced by the poems Hymiskviða and Þórsdrápa, and modern Elfdalian tųosdag 'Thursday', through the common Old Norse development of the sequence -unr- to -ór-.
+Although Old Norse Þórr is monosyllabic, it comes from an earlier Proto-Norse two-syllable form which can be reconstructed as *Þonarr (from *Þunaraz) and/or as *Þunurr (from *Þunuraz), evidenced by the poems Hymiskviða and Þórsdrápa, and by modern Elfdalian tųosdag 'Thursday', through the common Old Norse development of the sequence -unr- to -ór-.

-All Germanic forms of Thor's name descend from Proto-Germanic, but there is debate as to precisely what form the name took at that early stage.
-The form Þunuraz is suggested by Elfdalian tųosdag ('Thursday') and by a runic inscription from around 700 from Hallbjäns in Sundre, Gotland, which includes the sequence þunurþurus.
-Alternatively, the form Þunaraz is attractive because it is identical to the name of the ancient Celtic god Taranus (by metathesis—switch of sounds—of an earlier *Tonaros, attested in the dative tanaro and the Gaulish river name Tanarus).
-Finally, the form Þunraz has also been suggested by Hjalmar Lindroth (1917) and has the attraction of clearly containing the sequence -unr-, needed to explain the later form Þórr, although the similarity with Celtic theonym *Tonaros is lost.
-According to John T. Koch, the form Þunraz is from earlier pre-Germanic stage that predates Grimm's law.
+All Germanic forms of Thor's name descend from Proto-Germanic, but its exact early form remains debated.
+One proposed reconstruction, Þunuraz is suggested by Elfdalian tųosdag ('Thursday') and by a runic inscription dated to around 700 from Hallbjäns (in Sundre, Gotland), which contains the sequence þunurþurus.
+Another possibility, Þunaraz is attractive because it corresponds to the ancient Celtic theonym Taranus, itself arising by metathesis (switch of sounds) of an earlier *Tonaros, attested in the dative tanaro and the Gaulish river name Tanarus.
+A third proposal, Þunraz, is appealing in that it clearly containing the sequence -unr-, needed to account for the later Old Norse Þórr, although it no longer perfectly aligns with the Celtic *Tonaros.
+According to John T. Koch, however, both Germanic Þunraz and Celtic *Tonaros can still be derived from a common from ton(a)ros ~ tn̥ros.

-These Proto-Germanic forms are probably further related to the common Proto-Indo-European root for 'thunder' *(s)tenh₂-, also attested in the Latin epithet Tonans (attached to Jupiter) and the Vedic stanáyati ("thunders").
+These Proto-Germanic forms can probably further be traced back to the common Proto-Indo-European root for 'thunder' *(s)tenh₂-, also attested in the Latin epithet Tonans (attached to Jupiter) and the Vedic stanáyati ('thunders').
 Scholar Peter Jackson argues that those theonyms may have emerged as the result of the fossilization of an original epithet (or epiclesis, i.e. invocational name) of the Proto-Indo-European thunder-god Perk^{w}unos, since the Vedic weather-god Parjanya is also called stanayitnú- ('Thunderer').

-The potentially perfect match between the thunder-gods *Tonaros and *Þunaraz, which both go back to a common form *ton(a)ros ~ *tṇros, is notable in the context of early Celtic–Germanic linguistic contacts, especially when added to other inherited terms with thunder attributes, such as *Meldunjaz–*meldo- (from *meldh- 'lightning, hammer', i.e. *Perk^{w}unos' weapon) and *Fergunja–*Fercunyā (from *perk^{w}un-iyā 'wooded mountains', i.e. *Perk^{w}unos' realm).
+According to Koch, the potential correspondence between the thunder-gods Þunraz and *Tonaros is notable in the context of early Celtic–Germanic linguistic contacts, especially when added to other inherited terms with thunder attributes, such as *Meldunjaz–*meldo- (from *meldh- 'lightning, hammer of the thunder-god') and *Fergunja–*Fercunyā (from *perk^{w}un-iyā '[wooded] mountains').